-the destruction of Wisconsin's forests.
+The downfall of the logging industry was brought on mainly by the unstable lumbering techniques that were used by many of the companies.
+Multiple forest fires and floods also contributed to the destruction of Wisconsin's forests.
 While companies were able to produce huge amounts of timber in very little time while only leaving a small amount of waste, they left areas that had once been dense forests to being forests once described as "decimated"30.
-In the photograph located in appendix B, you can see the barren landscape of what had once been a forest as a field covered with stumps.
+In the photograph located in appendix B, one can see the barren landscape of what had once been a forest as a field covered with stumps.